 This is a great time to acquire a vacation home.
 Whether the target home is to be built new or an existing home that will require extensive remodeling, it is always wise to employ a successful and professional architect.
 Just as with any other profession, architects can be competent, incompetent, or fall somewhere in the middle.
-Considering how much money (and future satisfaction) is at stake, it just makes sense to go with one the is very competent and that enjoys a stellar reputation.
-But what are the factors make an architect successful?
+Considering how much money (and future satisfaction) is at stake, it just makes sense to go with a top architecture firm with a stellar reputation.
+But what are the factors that make an architect successful?

-Successful architects have the habit of establishing a clear channel of communication from the beginning of the project and maintains it until the end.
-During the initial consultation the architect should interview the client and listen to what the client’s vision for the final outcome is.
-This will also involve asking questions and making suggestions.
+Successful architects have the habit of establishing a clear channel of communication from the beginning of the project and maintaining it until the end.
+During the initial home design consultation, the architect should interview the client and listen to what the client’s vision for the final outcome is.
+This will also involve asking questions to determine what architectural style they prefer, custom home features they’d like to include and offering suggestions to facilitate the process.
 Once enough details have been established the architect should provide sketches and solicit feedback from the client before drawing up the blueprints.

 It’s All About the Details